USS Coral Sea (CV-43): Operations in the 1950s

-Sailing from Norfolk, Virginia 23 July 1956 for Mayport, Florida, to embark Carrier Air Group 10, Coral Sea continued on to the Mediterranean on her next tour.
-She participated in NATO exercises and received King Paul of Greece, and his consort, Friederike Luise Thyra of Hanover on board as visitors in October.
-During the Suez Crisis, Coral Sea evacuated American citizens from the troubled area and stood by off of Egypt until November.
+Sailing from Norfolk on 23 July 1956 for Mayport, Florida, to embark Carrier Air Group 10, Coral Sea continued on to the Mediterranean on her next tour.
+She participated in NATO exercises and received King Paul of Greece and his consort, Friederike Luise Thyra of Hanover, on board as visitors in October.
+During the Suez Crisis, Coral Sea evacuated American citizens from the troubled area and stood by off Egypt until November.

 The message of the sailors of the USS Coral Sea (CVA-43) to the revolution of 1956: "God help you!"

-Sometime between late 1956 and early 1957, a so far unnamed crew member of Hungarian origin, possibly the ship's helmsman, managed to convince the crew of the Coral Sea to donate their annual Christmas funds to the refugees of the Hungarian Revolution instead.
+Sometime between late 1956 and early 1957, a so far unnamed crew member of Hungarian origin, possibly the ship's helmsman, managed to convince the crew of the Coral Sea to donate their annual Christmas funds to the refugees of the Hungarian Revolution, instead.
 Having made a unified decision, the crew members donated $7,500 and lined up for an aerial publicity shot, displaying Isten Segítsen!
-(Eng: God Help You).
-The U.S. government continued to promote this generous gesture by organising trips for Hungarian refugees to see Coral Sea at Naples.
+(English: God Help You).
+The U.S. government continued to promote this generous gesture by organizing trips for Hungarian refugees to see Coral Sea at Naples.

-Coral Sea returned to Norfolk, Virginia on 11 February 1957.
+Coral Sea returned to Norfolk on 11 February 1957.
 She cleared that port on 26 February and visited Santos, Brazil; Valparaíso, Chile; and Balboa, Canal Zone, before arriving at Bremerton, Washington, on 15 April.

-Coral Sea was decommissioned at the Puget Sound Naval Shipyard on 24 May 1957 to receive a major conversion (SCB 110A), which included a longer angled deck canted 3 degrees more than the previous overhauls of her sister ships.
-As the centerline elevators were relocated to the starboard deck edge forward and aft of the island, Coral Sea became the first carrier to mount an elevator on the port quarter resembling the more efficient deck layout of the Kitty Hawk-class then under construction.
-Other improvements included new steam catapults, an enclosed hurricane bow, hull blisters, and removal of the armor belt and several anti-aircraft guns.
+Coral Sea was decommissioned at the Puget Sound Naval Shipyard on 24 May 1957 to receive a major conversion (SCB 110A), which included a longer, angled deck canted 3° more than the previous overhauls of her sister ships.
+As the centerline elevators were relocated to the starboard deck edge forward and aft of the island, Coral Sea became the first carrier to mount an elevator on the port quarter resembling the more efficient deck layout of the Kitty Hawk class then under construction.
+Other improvements included new steam catapults, an enclosed hurricane bow, hull blisters, and removal of the armor belt and several antiaircraft guns.
 Upon completion, she was recommissioned on 25 January 1960 and rejoined the fleet.
 During September 1960, she conducted training with her new air group along the West Coast, then sailed in September for a tour of duty with the Seventh Fleet in the Far East on her first WestPac (Western Pacific cruise).
 She recorded her 100,000th arrested landing in October 1961.